CUSTOMER PRIVACY NOTICE

 We may receive the following information from third parties:

-• Payments made by you via bank transfer, Allpay or any other method
+- Payments made by you via bank transfer, Allpay, Worldpay or any other method

 Why we need this information about you and how it will be used

-We need your information and will use your information to:
+We need your information and will use your information:

-• To be able to demonstrate that no applicant for housing is being unfairly discriminated according to protected characteristics.
+- To be able to demonstrate that no applicant for housing is being unfairly discriminated against according to protected characteristics.

 Sharing of your information

-We may disclose your personal data to any of our employees, officers, contractors, insurers, professional advisors, agents, suppliers or subcontractors and healthcare providers insofar as reasonably necessary, and in accordance with data protection legislation.
+We may disclose your personal data to any of our employees, officers, contractors, insurers, professional advisors, agents, suppliers or subcontractors, government agencies and regulators and healthcare providers insofar as reasonably necessary, and in accordance with data protection legislation.

 What are the legal bases for us processing your personal data?

-We will only process your personal data on one or more of the following legal bases:
+We will only process your personal data on one or more of the following legal basis:

-• our legitimate interests (including CCTV recordings, telephone call recordings, sending newsletters, next of kin details and retaining historical callout sheets for emergency repairs)
+- our legitimate interests (including CCTV recordings, telephone call recordings, sending newsletters, next of kin details and retaining historical callout sheets for emergency repairs) and void property management

 Special categories of personal data